The Stories of Vasistha

 17

-A story of the mind’s snares and desire’s deceit, this time through the Yoga Vasishtha’s eyes.
+A story of the mind’s snares and the trickery of desire, this time through the eyes of the Yoga Vasistha.

 18